 To mark the anniversary, Muslim Hands is inviting you to a unique Sadaqah Jariyah opportunity to light the lamps of the entire Qibali Masjid Grand Prayer Hall at Masjid Al-Aqsa - where the Prophet (saw) led thousands of Prophets (as) in prayer.
 For the first time in over 30 years, new lighting will be installed in the Qibali Masjid to replace hazardous old lighting, illuminating this blessed space for worshippers for generations to come, in sha’ Allah.

-We are holding a special Live Appeal at Islam Channel for Al-Aqsa on Tuesday from 8pm.
+We are holding a special Live Appeal at Islam Channel for Al-Aqsa on Saturday 21st of March 2020 from 8pm.
 What better way to commemorate Al-Isra’ wal-Mi’raj than by preserving the site of this miracle?

 The chance to light a lamp in Masjid Al-Aqsa may not be available again in your lifetime.
 We hope you and your loved ones will take advantage of this historic opportunity.
 May Allah (swt) put barakah in all our actions during this blessed night, Ameen.